-For Electric Cranes the duty cycle time should be limited to 10%.
+For Electric Cranes the duty cycle time should be limited to 5 minutes of continuous use every 30 minutes.
+This is recommended to increase lifespan of motors.
 This is limited by heat buildup in the motors and declining charge in the batteries.
 (Installing extra batteries near the crane helps keep the voltage at maximum.)